Membership and Dues

 - Secretary: Records the proceedings at each regular and executive committee CNAP meeting and, in conjunction with the CEO, maintains a written record of the meetings, either electronically or physically.

 - Treasurer: Proposes the budget and oversees all financial operations of the organization in cooperation with the CEO.
-The Treasurer produces monthly financial reports and presents those reports at regular CNAP meetings, maintains financial records, works with the accounting firm retained by CNAP to fulfill all tax obligations, organizes the audit committee and ensures the audit committee has the information needed to conduct the audit.
+The Treasurer produces monthly financial reports and presents those reports at regular CNAP or Executive Committee meetings, maintains financial records, works with the accounting firm retained by CNAP to fulfill all tax obligations.
+Provides information required for audits.
+If an audit committee performs an audit, organizes the committee and ensures the audit committee has the information needed to conduct the audit.

-- Quorum: A majority (>50%) of the APRN Group Members (see Meetings & General Operations # 2).
+- Quorum: A majority (>50%) of the active APRN Group Members (see CNAP Board, Officers, and Executive Committee).

 - General Consent: Routine business will be expedited by avoiding the formality of motions and voting.
 The business will be presented by the Chair, or the Chair’s designee, who will assume unanimous consent until someone objects.
 If at any time an objection is made, the business will be decided by majority vote, unless otherwise designated.